Ferhatmedtahar/Lumina-Retreats/README.md

 ### 4. About Page

-- **Learn About Wild Oasis**: The About page provides background information on the Wild Oasis project, its mission, and the team behind it.
+- **Learn About Wild Oasis**: The About page provides background information on Lumina Retreats project, its mission, and the team behind it.
 This is a great place to understand the inspiration and goals of the project.

-By following these steps, you can fully utilize the features of the Wild Oasis web application.
+By following these steps, you can fully utilize the features of Lumina Retreats web application.

 ## Technologies Used